HyperJAK/MobileDevFinalProj-reactjs/README.md

 DELIMITER //
 CREATE TRIGGER denyDuplicateAccount
 BEFORE INSERT
-ON account
+ON accounts
 FOR EACH ROW
 BEGIN
     DECLARE duplicateCount INT;

-    SELECT COUNT(*) INTO duplicateCount FROM account WHERE email = NEW.email;
+    SELECT COUNT(*) INTO duplicateCount FROM accounts WHERE email = NEW.email;

     IF duplicateCount > 0 THEN
         SIGNAL SQLSTATE '45000'